Skip to content

 “’G.I.
 Joe’ is the code name for America’s daring, highly trained special mission force.
 Its purpose: to defend human freedom against Cobra, a ruthless terrorist organization determined to rule the world.”

-Hasbro relaunched the toy line and needed some promotion to go with it (there’s an episode of The Toys that Made Us on Netflix about that).
-At that time, the move to go with a comic book tie-in series was not a sure thing, but Larry Hama who wrote most of the series made it a success (with art by Herb Trimpe at first).
+Hasbro relaunched the toy line and needed some promotion to go with it (there’s an episode of The Toys That Made Us on Netflix about that).
+At that time, the move to go with a comic book tie-in G.I.
+Joe series was not a sure thing, but Larry Hama who wrote most of the comics made it a success (with art by Herb Trimpe at first).
 He created a solid and realistic military universe with great mythology to go with it and interesting characters.

 With 155 issues and several spin-offs, G.I.
-Joe: A Real American Hero was a hit for a long time at Marvel.
+Joe: A Real American Hero was a hit for a long time at Marvel Comics.
 It ended in 1994.
-A second and a third series were published by Devil’s Due Productions from 2001 to 2008 (80 issues and some spin-offs), then it was revived by IDW Publishing (like Teenage Mutant Ninja Turtles and Transformers) with issue 155 ½ written by Larry Hama who picked up the story where he had left it at Marvel.
+A second and a third G.I.
+Joe comic book series were published by Devil’s Due Productions from 2001 to 2008 (80 issues and some spin-offs), then it was revived by IDW Publishing (like Teenage Mutant Ninja Turtles and Transformers) with issue 155 ½ written by Larry Hama who picked up the story where he had left it at Marvel Comics.
 From there, a lot of GI Joe Comics was published.
 A Lot.

 GI Joe Comics Reading Order: